 Morrone, M. and G.L.
 Buckley, eds.
 2011.
 Mountains of Injustice: Environmental and Social Justice in Appalachia.
 Athens: Ohio University Press.

 Buckley, G.L.
 2010.
 America’s Conservation Impulse: A Century of Saving Trees in the Old Line State.
-Chicago: Center for American Places.
+Chicago: Columbia College and the Center for American Places.

 James Lloyd, M.A.
 Geography (Thesis: “Community Development, Research, and Reinvestment: The Struggle Against Redlining in Washington, DC, 1970 – 1995,” August 2012)

 Meghan L. Rodier, M.A.
 Geography (Thesis: “Urban Community Forestry in Washington, DC and Baltimore, MD: The Role of Nonprofit Organizations,” June 2011)